zhangxiangping/wsr_project/README.md

 ### You need to create a catelog for storing word2vec.model.

 Usage(generating wsr):
-1. mkdir model
+1. mkdir model      //creating a catelog for storing word2vec.model by youself.

-2. python word2vec.py
+2. python word2vec.py       //obtaining word embedding for word in vocabulary.
+(This isn't word2vec baseline method, just a step in the proposed method)

-3. python wsr.py
+3. python wsr.py       //obtaining web service representation based on step 2.

 This repo only contain wsr project code!
-The code of baseline methods can be find based the references!
+The code of baseline methods can be found as following: